hakast/reactNative/README.md

 Login:
 * Your login details are saved in mysql database
-* Click on "Login" redirect you to a hidden page
+* Click on "Login" redirect you to a hidden page.
+Use Admin, admin
+* Log ut button on hidden page which redirect tom homepage